BaseMax/DiskAnalyst/README.md

-# TextAnalyst
+# Disk Analyst
-Analyze, process and check the text files.
+Analyze, process and check the disk and files.